danillouz/explain-this-js/resources/new-binding.md

 # 2.1.
 New binding
 > Was the function called with the `new` keyword?
-If so use the
+If so, use the
 > object created by the constructor call.

 The `new` keyword can be used with **any** function.
 When this happens, the function call becomes a so called **constructor call**.

 Whenever a function is called with the `new` keyword, the following will happen inside said function:

 1. a **new empty object** is created
 2. the newly created object (step 1) gets **prototype linked**
 3. the newly created object (step 1) gets **bound to the `this` keyword**